Muhammedsuwaneh/Muhammedsuwaneh/README.md

 ### Hi there 👋

 I'm Muhammed. a Computer Engineering student.
-I use various software engineering techniques to develop, design, test, deploy and maintain web and desktop applications.
+I use various software engineering techniques to develop, design, test, deploy and maintain dynamic web and desktop applications.
-Kind of nerdy but curious and willing to learn new stuff.

 Some of the techonlogies I use for my Software related projects